 People when they read articles on the internet, read differently than if they pick up a magazine or a book.
 They're looking for something which draws them in, is easily read, and can be scanned or skipped.

-Write conversationally - Direct your writing at the reader.
+Some pointers, Write conversationally - Direct your writing at the reader.
 Use, “you”, “me”, and “I”.
 Do use emotional language; you really do want your reader to have a reaction to your writing.

 Write simply - This doesn't mean that you can't write about complex ideas, however you should always aim to use natural language.
 Don't say Unconditional Positive Regard, say “acceptance”, or “being received.”